DevManSam777/puppeteer-pinger/README.md

 ## How It Works

 1. Runs on Render as a Docker web service
-2. At your configured interval (default 10 minutes), launches Puppeteer browser
+2. At your configured interval (default 10 minutes):
+   - **First**: Sends lightweight HTTP GET requests to all apps in parallel
+   - **Then**: Waits 10 seconds (configurable)
-3. Opens all apps in separate browser tabs simultaneously
+   - **Finally**: Launches Puppeteer browser and opens all apps in separate tabs
-4. Keeps all tabs open for 3 minutes (configurable)
+3. Keeps all browser tabs open for 3 minutes (configurable)
+4. Tracks and displays results from both HTTP requests and browser visits in the health check endpoint
-5. These are real browser visits that keep apps active
+5. Both methods provide redundancy to keep apps active

-### Why Use a Real Browser vs Simple HTTP Pings?

-Unlike services like UptimeRobot or cron-job.org that send quick HTTP requests, Puppeteer:
+### Dual-Method Approach

+This app uses **two complementary methods** to keep apps alive:

+**HTTP Requests (Quick & Lightweight):**
+- Fast parallel GET requests to all URLs
+- Minimal resource usage
+- Quick initial ping to wake up apps

+**Puppeteer Browser Visits (Thorough & Sustained):**
 - **Actually visits the page** like a real user, not just a quick GET request
 - **Executes JavaScript** - fully loads your React/Vue/Node app
 - **Stays on the page** for minutes, not milliseconds
 - **Keeps connections alive** - generates sustained server activity
 - **Opens multiple tabs** - keeps all apps warm simultaneously

-Simple HTTP pings send a request and disconnect immediately.
-This app maintains an active browser session for several minutes, ensuring apps are fully loaded and warmed up before closing.
+The combination ensures maximum reliability - HTTP requests provide fast pings while the browser maintains sustained activity.

 ## Setup